The Black Mist Scandal - Match-Fixing in NPB from 1969 to 1971

 Ikenaga's Reinstatement and Lessons Learned

 Masaaki Ikenaga, who received a lifetime ban during the Black Mist Scandal, was finally reinstated in 2005.
 His rehabilitation after 35 years suggested that the original punishment may have been excessive.
 Ikenaga was just 24 years old at the time, a young ace pitcher, and there was reportedly insufficient direct evidence of his involvement in match-fixing.
 The scandal highlighted both the importance of preventing match-fixing in professional sports and the challenge of ensuring due process.
-Today's NPB has implemented player education programs and whistleblower systems, but the memory of the Black Mist Scandal endures as an eternal warning about protecting fair competition.
+Since the 2000s, NPB has implemented player education programs and whistleblower systems, but the memory of the Black Mist Scandal endures as an eternal warning about protecting fair competition.